Article Table Of Contents

 There You Have It Mr. Or Mrs. Alabama Cheapskate

-If you're looking at the cost of living numbers in Alabama, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Alabama, this is an accurate list of the most affordable places to live in Alabama for 2020.

 Here's a look at the most expensive cities in Alabama according to the data:

 - Best Places To Buy A House In Alabama

 - Best Places To Raise A Family In Alabama

 The Most Affordable Places To Live In Alabama